 Can you lower triglycerides naturally without drugs?

 Triglycerides can be lowered without drugs.
-For example, they can be lowered naturally through diet changes, decreasing consumption of alcohol or sugary beverages, by increasing physical activity, by losing weight, and other ways.
-As little as 5% to 10% reduction in body weight may lower triglycerides.
-The table below summarizes how much benefit different changes can effect.
+For example, they can be lowered naturally through diet changes, decreasing consumption of alcohol or sugary beverages, increasing physical activity, losing weight, and other ways.
+As little as a 5% to 10% reduction in body weight may lower triglycerides.
+The table below summarizes how much benefit different changes can affect.

 |Measure||Magnitude of Effect|

 |Reduce excessive body weight||+++|